berhalter/chip8/README.md

 A CHIP-8 interpreter written in C using SDL2

 ## TO-DO
-* Write instruction set tests
-* Fix max rom size
+* Implement timers/sound
 * Add debugging info to GUI
 * Implement cpu step debugging
-* Set processor timing
-* Implement timers/sound
+* Write more unit tests in Criterion
+* Fix max rom size (? not sure how much this one matters)